What the 15 biggest US school districts are planning for reopening - Local News 8

 Here are the 10 districts offering online only:

-Los Angeles Unified – The district reversed its initial decision to offer a hybrid model.
+Los Angeles Unified — The district plans an online-only start to the school year.

 Miami-Dade

-Note: Correction: This article has been updated to reflect that the Los Angeles Unified School District plans to open with online schooling only.